haaakez/fractal-audio-viz/README.md

 | `4k60` | 3840×2160 / 1920×1080 | e100 | CRF 10 |
 | `8k60` | 7680×4320 / 1920×1080 | e100 | CRF 10 |

 `4k60` is the default lossless-compressed C++ pipeline.
-For a full-density field, add `--quality quality --fractal-scale 1`; add `--lossless` for exact H.264 rate control.
-Use `--source-mode upscaled`, a larger `--keyframe-factor`, or a larger CRF explicitly when rendering speed matters more.
+Add `--quality quality --fractal-scale 1` for a full-density field, and `--lossless` for actual lossless H.264.
+If speed matters more, use `--source-mode upscaled`, a larger `--keyframe-factor`, or a larger CRF.

 for example, an 8K render is: